Jake6665/SimpleSort/README.md

 2: Run application by typing "reverse_sort_list" and pressing enter
 3: To compare sorted list to unsorted list type "type "Sort Me".txt".
 4: To compare sorted list to regular sorted list type "sort_list.

+## Instructions to test if Simple and Reverse Simple Sort work correctly:
+1: Run application by typing "test" and pressing enter